 Understand the mechanism of regression tree

-Know how to use scikit-learn library to build and regularize a tree-based methods.
+Know how to use scikit-learn library to build and regularize a tree-based method

-Let’s get started.
+Let’s get started!

+Technical requirements

-Overview of Tree-based Methods for Classification Tasks
+Overview of tree-based methods for classification tasks

 Tree-based methods have two major variates, classification tree and regression tree.
-A classification tree predicts categorical outcome from a finite set of possibilities while a regression tree predicts numerical outcomes.
+A classification tree predicts categorical outcomes from a finite set of possibilities while a regression tree predicts numerical outcomes.
 Let’s first look at the classification tree, especially its quality that makes it superior to other classification methods like simple logistic regression classifier and naïve Bayes’ classifier.

 A classification tree creates a set of rules and partitions the data into various subspace in the feature space (or feature domain) in an optimal way.